 For non-Certified Equipment, some or all of the tests described in this Rule may be required by MVU for each Generating Facility and/or Interconnection Facilities.
-The manufacturer or a laboratory acceptable to MVU may perform these tests.
+The manufacturer or a laboratory acceptable to a.
+Type Tests and Criteria for Interconnection Equipment Certification

+MVU may perform these tests.
 Test results for Non-Certified Equipment must be submitted to MVU for the Supplemental Review.
 Approval by MVU for equipment used in a particular Generating Facility and/or Interconnection Facilities does not guarantee MVU's approval for use in other Generating Facility and/or Interconnection Facilities.